cilium/cilium/Documentation/concepts/ipam/kubernetes.rst

 ``io.cilium.network.ipv6-pod-cidr`` IPv6 PodCIDR range
 =================================== ============================================================

-.. note:: The annotation-based mechanism is primiarly useful in combination with
+.. note:: The annotation-based mechanism is primarily useful in combination with
 	  older Kubernetes versions which do not support ``Spec.PodCIDRs`` yet but support for both IPv4 and IPv6 is enabled.